 Mean score of companies in the Gas/Diesel Oil industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Petrobras reported total carbon emissions of approximately 45,900,000,000 kg CO2e, comprising 45,800,000,000 kg CO2e from Scope 1 and 100,000,000 kg CO2e from Scope 2 emissions.
-The company also recorded significant Scope 3 emissions, amounting to approximately 441,000,000,000 kg CO2e, primarily from the use of sold products.
-Petrobras has not publicly disclosed specific reduction targets or initiatives aimed at decreasing its carbon footprint.
-However, the company is actively engaged in climate commitments, focusing on improving its operational efficiency and reducing greenhouse gas emissions across its operations.
-The absence of defined reduction targets suggests a need for enhanced transparency and accountability in its climate strategy.
-Overall, Petrobras's emissions data highlights the scale of its carbon footprint, particularly in Scope 3 emissions, which are critical for understanding the full impact of its operations on climate change.
+In 2023, Petrobras reported total carbon emissions of approximately 45,800,000,000 kg CO2e, comprising 45,800,000,000 kg CO2e from Scope 1 and 100,000,000 kg CO2e from Scope 2 emissions.
+The company also recorded Scope 3 emissions of about 441,000,000,000 kg CO2e, primarily from the use of sold products.
+Petrobras has not disclosed specific reduction targets or initiatives aimed at decreasing its carbon footprint.
+However, the company continues to report its emissions annually, reflecting its commitment to transparency in environmental impact.
+The absence of defined reduction targets suggests a need for enhanced climate strategies in alignment with global sustainability goals.
+Overall, Petrobras's emissions data highlights the significant scale of its operations and the associated environmental challenges, underscoring the importance of robust climate commitments in the oil and gas sector.

 Access structured emissions data, company-specific emission factors, and source documents